-The executive in charge of preparing the corporate accounting documents has implemented in the context of both the Company and the Group a specific internal control and risk management system focusing on financial disclosure (the "System of ICFR") which governs the preparation of the Company's annual financial statements, the Group's consolidated financial statements and the Group's consolidated half-year report; the purpose of such System is to ensure the reliability of the financial disclosure and the adequacy of the process of drafting the mentioned financial documents in order to have a disclosure compliant with the international auditing standards accepted in the European Union.
+The executive in charge of preparing the corporate accounting documents has implemented in the context of both the Company and the Group a specific internal control and risk management system focusing on financial disclosure (the "System of ICFR") which oversees the preparation of the Company's annual financial statements, the Group's consolidated financial statements and the Group's consolidated half-year report.
+The purpose of such System is to ensure the reliability of the financial disclosure and the adequacy of the process of drafting the mentioned financial documents in order to have a disclosure compliant with the international auditing standards accepted in the European Union.

-The ICFR System is defined as the set of activities intended to identify and assess the actions or events whose materialization or absence could compromise, partially or entirely, the achievement of the objectives of the control system, supplemented by the subsequent activities of identifying the controls and defining the procedures that ensure the achievement of the objectives of credibility, accuracy, reliability, and timeliness of financial information.
+The ICFR System is defined as the set of activities intended to identify and assess the actions or events whose materialization or absence could compromise, partially or entirely, the achievement of the objectives of the control system, supplemented by the subsequent activities of identifying the controls and defining the procedures that ensure the achievement of the objectives of credibility, accuracy, reliability, and promptness of financial information.

 The executive in charge of preparing the corporate accounting documents supervised the development and execution of a special set of procedures - which all the personnel concerned has been informed of - which records the methods adopted and the responsibilities of the aforesaid personnel as part of the activities of maintaining and monitoring the System of ICFR.
-Specifically, the Group set a procedure that regulates the reference model and a procedure that describes the process of managing such System, which defines the roles and responsibilities within the Company's organization, providing for a specific flow of internal certifications.
+Specifically, the Group set a procedure which defines the roles and responsibilities within the Company's organization, providing for a specific flow of internal certifications.